Full-Time Doctoral Program

 Fellowships for the full-time doctoral program provide the following benefits:

-The fellowship and living stipend are renewed for up to three additional years providing the student remains in good standing and in compliance with this agreement and the policies of The Davidson School, and there are funds available.
+The fellowship is renewed for up to three years providing the student remains in good standing and in compliance with this agreement and the policies of The Davidson School, and there are funds available.

 JTS announces new tuition rates and fees each academic year, and students' contributions, as well as the fellowship if extended, are adjusted to reflect the changes.